 Why we picked the Nvidia GTX 1080 Ti:

 Unlike the GTX 1060, there’s nothing budget-friendly about the massive GTX 1080 Ti.
-Aside from the Nvidia GTX Titans, which are absurdly expensive and not that much faster, the GTX 1080 Ti is the most powerful consumer offering in Nvidia’s arsenal, and it shows in its gaming performance.
+Aside from the Nvidia GTX Titans, which are absurdly expensive and not that much faster, the GTX 1080 Ti is the most powerful consumer offering currently available in Nvidia’s arsenal, and it shows in its gaming performance.
+Better yet, now that its sequel, the 2080 Ti has been unveiled, it’s one of the few cards to see a big price drop.
+Falling far from its historic heights during the GPU pricing crisis, it can now be had for less than its launch price for the first time in its history.

 This card can hit an average of 60 frames per second in many games, even at 4K resolution.
 While there were similarly priced cards in the previous generation, such as the AMD R9 Fury series and the GTX 980 Ti, even they couldn’t capably handle 4K gaming on their own.